Leverage metrics provided by ZDM Proxy

 • Request Failure Counters: Number of total request failures (resets when the ZDM Proxy instance is restarted)

-• Read Failure Counters: same labels as read failure rate.
+• Read Failure Counters: the same labels as the read failure rate.

-• Write Failure Counters: same labels as write failure rate.
+• Write Failure Counters: the same labels as the write failure rate.

 To see error metrics by error type, see the node-level error metrics on the next section.